Marburgvirus

 pares

-* Test both pairs in positive pole towards the patient's head.
+* Also responds to occipital = Test both pairs in positive pole towards the patient's head.

-Verification of the pairs by other biomagnetists is required.
+Verification of pairs by other biomagnetists is required.

 Generalities: